SamanthaHawco/CMPE-365-Femur-Construction/README.md

 This algorithm is used to model a 3D visualization of a femur by connecting contour slices in a similar manner to how medical imagining is translated from machine information to practical visuals.

-The base code is accredited to
+The base code and project idea is accredited to James Stewart.
+Professor Ph.D.